5 Splunk Alternatives – Faster, Affordable Log Management Solutions

 Splunk is more than just a log collection tool.
 It’s extremely expensive because it’s feature-rich for enterprise level organizations.
 The Splunk tool ingests, parses, and indexes all kinds of machine data including event logs, server logs, files, and network events.
 This data can be used to monitor activity and issues in your infrastructure, look for trends in operational performance, trigger alerts after detecting unusual behavior, and correlating events.
 In addition to logging, Splunk is a big data analytics platform and SIEM solution.

-Despite being a feature-rich platform, there are many drawbacks to using Splunk.
-In addition to cost (up to $4,500+ per GB) and their unfavorable payment model, developers also complain about the slow search speed, inability to handle large amounts of data, the complexity of its setup process, outdated user interface, and the need for onboarding and special training.
+Despite being a feature-rich platform, there are many drawbacks to using Splunk that makes them a terrible option for companies big and small.
+In addition to cost (up to $4,500+ per GB) and their unfavorable payment model, developers often complain about the slow search speed, inability to handle large amounts of data, the complexity of its setup process, outdated user interface, and the need for onboarding and special training.

 The good thing is that with many more log management tools available, there are plenty of alternatives available.
 To ensure that we’re comparing apples to apples, we made a list of features and requirements to look for in your new logging system.

 - Ingest data in a number of different formats from different sources